-Believe it or not, tooth decay, mouth sores and oral fungal infections are among the issues people with lupus may face.
-Diseases associated with lupus can cause these oral symptoms, and the side-effects of lupus medications can appear in the oral cavity as well.
-Although the disease does not directly target teeth, lupus and teeth problems frequently occur together.
+Believe it or not, cavities, mouth sores and oral fungal problems are some of the afflictions that may occur in people with lupus.
+Disorders associated with lupus can cause these oral symptoms, while the side effects of lupus medications can also occur in the oral cavity.
+Although the condition does not directly target teeth, lupus and teeth problems frequently occur together.

-According to the University of Maryland Medical Center, lupus is known medically as systemic lupus erythematosus, an autoimmune disease that results in chronic inflammation.
+According to the University of Maryland Medical Center,lupus is known medically as systemic lupus erythematosus, an autoimmune disorder that results in chronic inflammation.
 African American and Asian women are most at risk of developing the condition.
-The wide range of lupus symptoms can make the disease difficult to diagnose, but a clear sign is a particular type of mouth ulcer.
+The wide range of lupus symptoms can make the disease difficult to diagnose, but a particular type of mouth ulcer is a clear sign.

-Paul D. Freedman, DDS, of the Hospital for Special Surgery explains that people with lupus can develop red ulcers on the lower lip, inner cheeks and the roof of the mouth.
-These ulcers are surrounded by a white halo with similarly colored lines radiating out, and they may or may not cause irritation.
-Those experiencing an active period of the disease can develop ulcers quite easily.
+Paul D. Freedman, DDS of the Hospital for Special Surgery explains that people with lupus can develop red ulcers on the lower lip, inner cheeks and roof of the mouth.
+These ulcers are surrounded by a white halo with similarly coloured lines radiating outwards, and they may or may not cause irritation.
+Those experiencing an active period of the disorder can develop ulcers quite easily.

-Sjogren's Syndrome primarily causes the salivary glands reduce their output of saliva, and the sufferer experiences dry mouth as a result.
-Saliva helps regulate the levels of acid in the oral cavity, and without it protecting the teeth, cavities can quickly form.
-The mouth contains 500 types of bacteria, as stated by Lupus Foundation of America (LFA), and 11 of these cause periodontal disease.
-Without saliva keeping your mouth clean of this bacteria, teeth are more susceptible to decay.
+Sjogren's Syndrome primarily causes the salivary glands to reduce their output of saliva, which leads to dry mouth.
+Saliva helps regulate levels of acidity in the oral cavity; without it protecting the teeth, cavities can quickly form.
+The mouth contains 500 types of germs, as stated by the Lupus Foundation of America (LFA), and 11 of these germs cause periodontal disease.
+Without saliva protecting your mouth against these germs, teeth are more susceptible to cavities.

 A range of medications treat the symptoms of lupus, but some of them may actually further the connection between lupus and teeth.
 According to the LFA, there are over 400 medications that can cause mouth dryness, and many of them are focused on lupus.
 The S.L.E.
 Lupus Foundation says that corticosteroids, which are often prescribed for lupus, can cause mouth dryness.
 Also, Dr. Freedman suggests mouth ulcers that are white, red or both may be caused by lupus medications.

 If you experience lupus, pay more attention to oral health to reduce your risk of dental decay.
-Consider rinsing after big meals with a fluoride rinse such as Colgate® Phos-Flur™ to help counteract the effects of a dry mouth.
+Consider using a fluoride mouth rinse after big meals to help counteract the effects of a dry mouth.
 Although problems with lupus and teeth can be serious, treatment is available.